obsproject/obs-websocket/docs/partials/introduction.md

 - At any time after a client has been identified, it may send an [OpCode 3 `Reidentify`](#reidentify-opcode-3) message to update certain allowed session parameters.
 The server will respond in the same way it does during initial identification.

 #### Connection Notes
-- If the Content Type is `application/msgpack`, all messages must be sent over binary.
-If it is `application/json`, all messages must be sent over text.
+- If a binary frame is received when using the `obswebsocket.json` (default) subprotocol, or a text frame is received while using the `obswebsocket.msgpack` subprotocol, the connection is closed with [`WebSocketCloseCode::MessageDecodeError`](#websocketclosecode-enum).
 - The obs-websocket server listens for any messages containing a `request-type` key in the first level JSON from unidentified clients.
-If a message matches, the connection is dropped with [`WebSocketCloseCode::UnsupportedProtocolVersion`](#websocketclosecode-enum) and a warning is logged.
+If a message matches, the connection is closed with [`WebSocketCloseCode::UnsupportedRpcVersion`](#websocketclosecode-enum) and a warning is logged.
-- If a message with a `messageType` is not recognized to the obs-websocket server, the connection is dropped with [`WebSocketCloseCode::UnknownMessageType`](#websocketclosecode-enum).
+- If a message with a `messageType` is not recognized to the obs-websocket server, the connection is closed with [`WebSocketCloseCode::UnknownOpCode`](#websocketclosecode-enum).
 - At no point may the client send any message other than a single `Identify` before it has received an `Identified`.
-Doing so will result in the connection being dropped by the server with [`WebSocketCloseCode::NotIdentified`](#websocketclosecode-enum).
+Doing so will result in the connection being closed with [`WebSocketCloseCode::NotIdentified`](#websocketclosecode-enum).

 ---